Using libvirt/KVM with Vagrant

 Port Forwarding

-Port forwarding is disabled by default and can be enabled by configuring the defaults.providers.libvirt.forwarded dictionary.
-Dictionary keys are TCP port names (ssh, http, https, netconf), dictionary values are start values of host ports. netlab assigns a unique host port to every VM forwarded port based on the start value and VM node ID.
+Port forwarding is turned off by default and can be enabled by configuring the defaults.providers.libvirt.forwarded dictionary.
+Dictionary keys are TCP port names (ssh, http, https, or netconf), and dictionary values are the start values of host ports. netlab assigns a unique host port to every VM forwarded port based on the start value and VM node ID.

 For example, when given the following topology…